igor-blue/igor-blue.github.io/_posts/2021-02-10-graphics-part1.md

 The first post below is a quick introduction to the different components on the hardware and software side we'll need to dive into security issues in the next post.

 # General Architecture
 - Processor graphics - The graphics unit that is part of the processor itself.
 Has had many codenames over the years, HD Graphics, UHD Graphics, Iris, Gen9, Gen11, Intel Xe and so on.
 Even the 'Gen' name has double meaning - both generation and 'Graphics ENgine'.
-In UEFI code it is sometimes referet to at the IGD - Integrated Graphics Device.
+In UEFI code it is sometimes refered to at the IGD - Integrated Graphics Device.
-- The GuC - an embedded i486 core that supports graphics sechduling, power managment and firmware attestation.
+- The GuC - an embedded i486 core that supports graphics scheduling, power management and firmware attestation.

 - UEFI and OS Drivers